julien-nc/nextcloud-webdav-filepicker/README.md

 ```

 This will create and return a share link (shareType=3) with default permissions.
 The share token can be found in `ocs.data.token` of the JSON response.
 Then just place the token in the share link template.
 For example, if `get-files-link` gave you `https://my.nextcloud.org/index.php/s/TOKEN` as share link template and the token of the link you created is `wHx2BteGayciKiA`, then the share link is `https://my.nextcloud.org/index.php/s/wHx2BteGayciKiA`.

+## Save downloaded files

+You can allow users to save the files downloaded by the file picker.
+As the returned objects are Files (subclass of Blobs), you can use [file-saver](https://www.npmjs.com/package/file-saver) to open a save file dialog and let the browser write the files to local filesystem.